33 BEST Places to Visit in BC (British Columbia)

-British Columbia is not just one of the most beautiful places in Canada, but the entire world.
-There are so many beautiful places to visit in BC, it would be impossible for any visitor to feel fulfilled after just one trip.
+British Columbia is not only one of the most beautiful places in Canada but also the entire world.
+There are so many beautiful places to visit in BC that it would be impossible for any visitor to feel fulfilled after just one trip.

 From roaring waterfalls, colossal peaks, pristine coastline, and bright blue lakes, there are plenty of amazing places to go in BC.
 Let’s dig into just a few to get you started with your travel planning!